AdobeDocs/experience-manager-cloud-service.en/help/assets/my-workspace-assets-view.md

 Administrators can view a summary of the number of downloads and uploads performed on the Assets environment during the last 30 days.
 You can click **[!UICONTROL View all]** to quickly navigate to the Insights page for more detailed dashboards.

-You can also view top searched terms along with the number of times those terms are searched within your Assets Essentials deployment using the **Insights** section of My Workspace.
+You can also view top searched terms along with the number of times those terms are searched within your Assets view deployment using the **Insights** section of My Workspace.
 You can also navigate to detailed Insights to view top searches during the last 30 days or 12 months.

 ![Insights in Workspace](assets/insights.png)